English Practice for TOEFL Speaking: Voiced and Unvoiced “th”

 Read that sentence out loud a few times to practice English “th.”
 And again, you can check your work by listening to one of my recordings:

-These activities should help you build some real skills for saying and hearing “th” in English.
-In my next tongue-twister post, we’re going to look at a related pair of sounds in English: the voiced “th” sound and the “L” sound.
+These activities should help you build real skills for saying and hearing “th” in English.

 Looking for More Help?

 You can practice the TOEFL Speaking section under test-like conditions in our free TOEFL practice test.
 Take a complete TOEFL practice exam or just practice a mock Speaking section based on your goals.
-Looking for more help?
-You can get a free trial of the Magoosh Premium Plan today!
-The Premium Plan has helped countless TOEFL students over the years and contains best-in-class practice questions and explanations.
+Looking for more?
+You can get a free trial of Magoosh TOEFL Prep today.
+It has helped countless TOEFL students over the years with best-in-class practice questions and explanations.
 Let us help you surpass your score goals and get into the program of your dreams!

 Author